-As always, it is best to choose a reputable local company that employs trained service technicians — saving time, money and sanity (things you can’t afford to waste if you are caring for someone whose requires a stairlift).
+As always, it is best to choose a reputable local company that employs trained service technicians — saving time, money, and sanity (things you can’t afford to waste if you are caring for someone who requires a stairlift).

 CAN MY HOUSE SUPPORT A STAIR LIFT?

-Some approach a stair lift installation with apprehension and anxiety.
-You may wonder if the stair lift itself, or the installation process, will damage your stairway.
-You may be concerned about resale value, especially if you need to remove the lift before selling the home, or if the primary user transitions to a care community.
-Perhaps you have an older home and are worried about the structural impact of a stair lift installation.
+Some approach a stairlift installation with apprehension and anxiety.
+You may wonder if the stairlift itself, or the installation process, will damage your stairway.
+You may be concerned about resale value, especially if you need to remove the lift before selling the home, or if the primary user transitions to a caring community.
+Perhaps you have an older home and are worried about the structural impact of a stairlift installation.

 Competent, professional installers are capable of removing the lift without leaving behind more than a few small holes, which can be easily filled or covered.
-An installer will also take into account the landing areas, proximity of doorways, location of usable outlets and other factors when putting your lift in place.
-Stair lift options on today’s market run the gamut: colorful, comfortable, and quiet designs are available to make the lift integrate seamlessly with your home’s personal style (and the user’s preferences too).
+An installer will also take into account the landing areas, the proximity of doorways, location of usable outlets, and other factors when putting your lift in place.
+Stairlift options on today’s market run the gamut: colorful, comfortable, and quiet designs are available to make the lift integrate seamlessly with your home’s personal style (and the user’s preferences too).

 Popular Highly Rated Straight Rail Stair Lifts

-350 lbs. capacity; when folded, unit takes up only 11” of space; 10 year warranty on gear rack; mounts to either left or right side of stairway.
+Harmar Pinnacle: 350 lbs. capacity; when folded, the unit takes up only 11” of space; 10-year warranty on gear rack; mounts to either left or right side of the stairway.

-250-350 lbs. capacity depending on track length; boasts a pre-installed carriage on a short section of the track; only AC powered stair lift.
+Harmar SL350AC: 250-350 lbs. capacity depending on track length; boasts a pre-installed carriage on a short section of the track; only AC powered stairlift.